dxw/terrafile/README.md

 This gem provides a `terrafile` executable (Ruby) to install a Terraform project's modules using `git`.

-The idea of using a 'Terrafile' (like a 'Puppetfile' or a 'Gemfile') to manage a project's dependencies comes from Ben Snape and this code is largely taken from his blog post [http://bensnape.com/2016/01/14/terraform-design-patterns-the-terrafile/](http://bensnape.com/2016/01/14/terraform-design-patterns-the-terrafile/).
+The idea of using a 'Terrafile' (like a 'Puppetfile' or a 'Gemfile') to manage a project's dependencies comes from Ben Snape and this code is based on his blog post [http://bensnape.com/2016/01/14/terraform-design-patterns-the-terrafile/](http://bensnape.com/2016/01/14/terraform-design-patterns-the-terrafile/).

 Conventions: